opea-project/GenAIExamples/SearchQnA/README.md

 ## Deploy SearchQnA Service

-The SearchQnA service can be effortlessly deployed on either Intel Gaudi2 or Intel XEON Scalable Processors.
+The SearchQnA service can be effortlessly deployed on either Intel Gaudi2 or Intel Xeon Scalable Processors.

 Currently we support two ways of deploying SearchQnA services with docker compose: